 If the saturation is set to 0% in HSB mode, pure white is the result.

 If you make the example shown above black and white via Photoshop’s “Reduce Saturation”, this picture results:

 This indicates that this function is based on the HSL (Hue, Saturation, Lightness) color model.
 In the HSB model, all surfaces would be white; here they are neutral grey.

 The “hue/saturation” adjustment layer also uses the HSB model.

 Image Mode “Grayscale”

-When our image is desaturated via the menu item “Image -> Mode -> Grayscale”, a different image is created: It is not based on the HSL or on the HSB model.
+When our image is desaturated via the menu item “Image -> Mode -> Grayscale”, a different image is created: It is not based on the HSL or the HSB model.
 What we see here is perceived or subjective brightness (luminosity).

 Blending mode color

-One way to really look at an image in the luminosity equivalent of the colors is to have a black or white color layer above the image in the “color” blending mode.
+One way to look at an image in the luminosity equivalent of the colors is to have a black or white color layer above the image in the “color” blending mode.